 Treatment will be aimed at the underlying cause.

-Also known as pinnae, the outer (visible) part of the cat’s ear is susceptible to developing thickening, crusting, ulceration, alopecia and scaling, which is collectively referred to as ear edge dermatitis or ear margin dermatitis.
+Also known as pinnae, the outer (visible) part of the cat’s ear is susceptible to developing thickening, crusting, ulceration, alopecia, and scaling which are collectively referred to as ear edge dermatitis or ear margin dermatitis.

-There are several causes of crusty, scaly ears in cats, the most common causes include scabies, ear mites, allergies, sunburn, and systemic disorders.
+There are several causes of crusty, scaly ears in cats and the most common causes include scabies, ear mites, allergies, sunburn, and systemic endocrine disorders.
 Crusty ear margins may be the only symptom your cat has, or you may notice other signs such as itching, discharge and head shaking.

 Ear mites (Odotectes Cynotis) is a common parasitic mite that invades the ears and occurs in kittens most often.